|Birthname||Tallulah Brockman Bankhead|

-Bankhead is the daughter of the Speaker of the House, William Bankhead, and her mom died just two weeks after she was born.
+Bankhead was the daughter of the Speaker of the House, William Bankhead, and her mother died three weeks after she was born.
 She had a strict convent education, but received her first taste of stardom in a local beauty contest at age 15.
 She was married at one time to actor John Emery.
-She died of pneumonia on 12 December 1968, New York, New York, about six weeks shy of her 67th birthday.
+She died of double pneumonia complicated by emphysema at 7:45 AM on 12 December 1968 at St Luke's hospital in New York City, about six weeks shy of her 67th birthday.

 - lover relationship with Carstairs, Joe (born 1 February 1900)